michaeluno/amazon-auto-links/readme.txt

 For the category unit type, yes.
 But for the search and contextual unit types, no as PA-API 5 does not support it.

 = Is this plugin Amazon Auto Links? =
-Yes, that's a former name of this plugin and it is now Auto Amazon Links.
+Yes, that is the former name of this plugin and it is now Auto Amazon Links.

 == Other Notes ==